HexaToken/vibe-trend-analyzer-daily/replit.md

   - Removed SerpAPI server proxy endpoints
   - Updated Navigation.tsx to remove Google Finance and SerpAPI menu items
   - Focus back on NewsAPI and CoinMarketCap integrations which are working correctly
+- **2025-01-17**: Limited cryptocurrency display to top 10 only
+  - Updated CryptoDashboard to fetch and display only top 10 cryptocurrencies by market cap
+  - Changed default limit from 100 to 10 in CoinMarketCap API service
+  - Updated server proxy endpoint to accept limit parameter for rate limiting
+  - Reduced excessive API calls to improve performance and stay within API limits

 ## User Preferences
 - Language: English